APinzone-Pursuit/markdown-lesson/readme.md

 # Writing in Markdown

 Below you'll find several sections with instructions.
-Inbetween the two comment tags marked "Start of Section #" and "End of Section #" complete the instructions for that section.
+In between the two comment tags marked "Start of Section #" and "End of Section #" complete the instructions for that section.

 Check off each step as you complete it and [refer back to the reading](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) often to assist!